 Dinko Valerio is one of our founders and currently serves as the chairman of our supervisory board which he joined in 2014.
 As a scientist and an experienced biotech entrepreneur Mr. Valerio is founder and former CEO of Crucell N.V., and one of the founders of its spinout, Galapagos Genomics.
-He was founder and former general partner of Aescap Venture, a life sciences venture capital firm, co-founder and current board member of Leyden Laboratories and board member of Amylon Therapeutics.
-He served as professor of gene therapy at the University of Leiden, received his Master's degree in Biology from the University of Amsterdam and completed his Ph.D. in Molecular Genetics with Honors at the University of Leiden.
-Mr. Valerio was a visiting scientific specialist at Genentech, and a postdoctoral fellow at the Salk Institute.
-He is an author on more than 100 articles in peer-reviewed journals and an inventor on 11 patent-families.
+He was founder and former general partner of Aescap Venture, a life sciences venture capital firm and co-founder and current board member of Leyden Laboratories.
+In 1992 Mr. Valerio was appointed professor of gene therapy at the University of Leiden, where he also received his Ph.D. with honors.

 Alison F. Lawton has served on our supervisory board since 2014.
-Ms. Lawton is an executive leader with more than 30 years of experience in biopharma.
-Most recently, she served as President and CEO of Kaleido Biosciences Inc. Ms. Lawton previously served as Chief Operating Officer of Aura Biosciences, OvaScience and X4 Pharmaceuticals.
+Ms. Lawton is an executive leader with more than 35 years of experience in biopharma.
+Most recently, she served as President and CEO of Kaleido Biosciences, Inc. Ms. Lawton previously served as Chief Operating Officer of Aura Biosciences, OvaScience and X4 Pharmaceuticals.
 She worked at various positions of increasing responsibility at Genzyme, and subsequently at Sanofi-Aventis, including as head of Genzyme Biosurgery and Global Market Access.
-Ms. Lawton currently serves on the board of directors of public biopharmaceutical companies Aeglea Biotherapeutics, X4 Pharmaceuticals, and Magenta Therapeutics, and the private companies AgBiome, SwanBio and BlueRock Therapeutics.
-She previously served on the boards of Verastem, CoLucid until its acquisition by Eli Lilly and Company, and Cubist Pharmaceuticals until its acquisition by Merck & Co.
-She is past President and Chair of the Board of the Regulatory Affairs Professional Society and a past FDA Advisory Committee member for Cell and Gene Therapy Committee.
-She earned her BSc in Pharmacology, with honors, from King's College London.
+Ms. Lawton currently serves on the board of directors of public pharmaceutical companies X4 Pharmaceuticals, and Dianthus Therapeutics, and the private companies AgBiome, SwanBio and BlueRock Therapeutics.
+She previously served on the boards of Verastem, CoLucid until its acquisition by Eli Lilly and Cubist Pharmaceuticals until its acquisition by Merck & Co.
+She is past President and Chair of the Board of Regulatory Affairs Professional Society and past FDA Advisory Committee member for Cell and Gene Therapy Committee.
+She earned her BSc in Pharmaceulogy, with honors, from King's College London.